Fruit and veg are high in the nutrients we need. So a diet that has lots of fresh fruit and vegetables is a healthy one.

 - At the level of primary production: Across the world, farmers and horticulturalists can’t make a living.
 The average subsidy in the EU is 80%.

 - Who knows what will happen to agricultural subsidies in the post-Brexit UK sector?
-Or to FFV imports from the EU27, which currently provide over 75% of our veg, and over 40% of our fruit and nuts?
+Or to FFV imports from the EU27, currently 75% of which are veg, and over 40% of fruit and nuts?

 - Climate change???